- COMPLAINTS HANDLING

 - learns from experience to lessen the risk of complaints in the future.

 1.2 All firms are obliged by the Code of Conduct to make a copy of their complaints procedure available on request.
-The existence of the policy is referred to in the firm’s client care letter along with details of the service provided by the Legal Services Ombudsman.
+The existence of our Complaints Policy is referred to in our Engagement Letter along with details of the service provided by the Legal Services Ombudsman.
 If appropriate, the client will be referred to the policy and provided with a copy in any circumstances where the client intimates that they are unhappy with any element of our service, including bill levels or details, notwithstanding any attempts to address their concerns.

 1.3 If it is necessary to take a report of a complaint, then an internal report form will be completed.
 Client complaints will usually involve no risk of loss to the firm or the client, but if there is any chance that the complaint could amount to circumstances that should be reported to the firm’s professional indemnity insurers then the matter will be reported to them.
 This provides safety to the client as well as the firm.

-1.5 As required by our complaints policy Stuart McIntosh will consider any complaint received in as objective a manner as possible and seek to resolve the client’s dissatisfaction.
+1.5 As required by our Complaints Policy, Stuart McIntosh will consider any complaint received in as objective a manner as possible and seek to resolve the client’s dissatisfaction.
 In particular he will offer to meet with the complainant when possible and suggest appropriate redress.
+(During any government imposed pandemic restrictions the meeting will be held virtually and not at a face to face meeting).
 In so doing he will also consider if a notification need to be made to the insurers and also consider if any aspect of internal quality management needs amendment.
 The Legal Ombudsman will expect complaints to be dealt with within eight weeks in normal circumstances.

 - COMPLAINTS REVIEW